hmcts/ops-runbooks/README.md

 ## Preview

+There are 2 options to preview changes:

+* Using the bundle middleman server to start up a web server and access it via a browser as it would be normally
+* Using a markdown extension in your code editor to preview the html.md.erb files whilst editing.

+### Middleman Server

 Whilst writing documentation we can run a middleman server to preview how the published version will look in the browser.
 After saving a change the preview in the browser will automatically refresh.